discus-lang/ddc/doc/sphinx/disciple/source/specification/source/01-Concrete.rst

   ConSig  ::= 'Con' ':' Type

-Source modules begin with the keyword ``module`` followed by a module name, then some optional export and import specifications.
+Source modules begin with the keyword ``module`` followed by a module name, then some optional export and import specifications, then some declarations.
 The export specifications must come before the import specifications.

-Export specifications list names of value bindings to export.
+Export specifications list names of term bindings to export.

 Import specifications list modules or foreign things to import.

 Foreign types, capabilities and values can be imported.
 Foreign boxed types classify values that are stored in the Disciple runtime heap and have the standard format expected by the runtime system.
 Foreign abstract types are used to classify values that are not stored in the Disciple runtime heap.
-Foreign abstract capabilities such as 'Console' and 'File' whose associated effects alter the foreign world.
+Foreign abstract capabilities such as 'Console' and 'File' are used for effects that alter the foreign world.
 Foreign c values are functions accessible via the standard C calling convention.

 Braces in the ``Module``, ``ExportSpecs``, ``ImportSpecs`` and ``ImportSpecsForeign`` productions will be inserted using the off-side rule.